Definition

 In Simple Terms

-A descriptor wallet is defined by one or more output script descriptors rather than by a bare set of keys.
-An output descriptor, standardized in…
+A descriptor wallet is a Bitcoin wallet defined by one or more output script descriptors rather than by a bare collection of keys.
+An output…